FylypekUNO/FylypekUNO/README.md

         </div>
       </div>
     """,
-// Passing text/nodes/functions to {} places in string (not in a formatting matter, that's gonna be a nightmare)
+// Passing text/nodes/functions to {} places in string (not in a formatting matter, so that's gonna be a nightmare)
       messageHtml,
       refreshButton
     );